bosch-io/iot-things-examples/digitaltwin-example/README.md

 ```

 If you need to access the Internet using a Proxy configuration, please make sure to set the environment variable HTTPS_PROXY.

+# Extensions / Further reading

+A lot of usage scenarios of Digital Twins require the integration of **history data** of properties of one or more Features of a Digital Twins.
+Therefore we provide an example implementation of a general-purpose historian service that can be easily plugged into any Digital Twin to provide a managed way for collecting and accessing history data.
+See this example for details: [https://github.com/bsinno/iot-things-examples/tree/dev/historian-influxdb]

 # License
 See the iot-things-examples top level README.md file for license details.